Prison Break: Critical response

-The premiere of the second season of Prison Break obtained an average of 9.4 million viewers.
-The decline was steeper among young-adult viewers with a decrease of 20% in the 18–49 demographic compared to its series premiere, but its household rating grew from 3.6% to 3.9% during the last half-hour.
+The second season received generally positive reviews, but less enthusiastic than the first.
+On Rotten Tomatoes, the season has an approval rating of 71% based on 14 reviews, with a critics consensus stating: "Prison Breaks second phase branches its inaugural season's focused narrative into a series of tangents on the lam, which may lose the interest of some viewers but does maintain the series' propulsive momentum."
 Robert Bianco of USA Today commented on the "harebrained absurdities that have swamped this show", and blamed the writers for being "incredibly lazy" for the continuous use of the tattoo as an "all-purpose plot fix".
 In contrast, Detroit Free Press commended the second-season premiere on matching the standard set by the first season, which delivered "rocking good entertainment" due to its "motley crew of cellblock characters" and the "taut, ingenious storytelling of series creator Paul T. Scheuring and his staff".
-The second season obtained its largest audience on the original airdate of the episode, "Chicago" with an average of 10.1 million viewers.
-Overall, the second season averaged 9.3 million viewers per week.